 Planning a Trip Across The Regions of the United States: A Geography Research Project

-Are you searching for a hands-on project with students choice for your study of U.S. regions?
+Are you searching for a hands-on project with student choice for your study of U.S. regions?
 Students select two states in each U.S. region to research, then complete a note page on their selected states.
-They find two places in each state to “”visit,”” then use a U.S. map to plan their trip route.
+They find two places in each state to “visit,” then use a U.S. map to plan their trip route.

-If teachers would like to integrate social studies and language arts, the project could be extended by having students write a journal of their trip across the country.
+If teachers would like to integrate social studies and language arts, the project could be extended with narrative writing by having students write a journal of their trip across the country.

 Included in this unit is: